 First, international mergers tend to present two types of remedy situation: local remedies and international remedies common to many jurisdictions.
-Unsurprisingly, when addressing international remedies, there is potential for conflict both in substantive assessments and remedies, since the competition authorities work with their particular laws and from their different regional or national perspectives, and often with different approaches and inputs (e.g., in terms of market testing results).
-For example, as noted above, MOFCOM occasionally uses a hold-separate remedy, which neither the European Union nor the United States would typically favour.44
+Unsurprisingly, when addressing international remedies, there is potential for conflict both in substantive assessments and remedies, since the competition authorities work with their specific laws and from their different regional or national perspectives, and often with different approaches and inputs (e.g., in terms of market testing results).44

 In 2016, the ICN also published a 'Merger Remedies Guide', outlining best practices on remedy design and complementing the ICN Practical Guide.52 This is an extensive work (some 54 pages).
 It again emphasises the need for timing alignment and international cooperation on remedies in multi-jurisdictional mergers and offers 'practical tips' for competition authorities on how to do that53 and examples of cooperation on remedies.54

 There are also other layers of cooperation based on specific bilateral agreements, such as those between the EU and US authorities (noted above), between the European Union and Switzerland,55 and between Australia and New Zealand,56 which can be case-specific, where supported by appropriate waivers of confidentiality.57 Quite recently, the US DOJ and FTC also concluded a general 'best practice' agreement with the CCB,58 the ACCC signed a memorandum of understanding with MOFCOM to enhance communication on merger review cases59 and in October 2015, the EC signed a best practices framework agreement with MOFCOM for cooperation on reviewing mergers.60